cryptimeleon/cryptimeleon.github.io/getting-started/implement-elgamal.md

 ---
-title: Implementing ElGamal Encryption
+title: Class Structure Tutorial
 mathjax: true
 tpc: true
 ---

 In this document, we show to to use the upb.crypto.craco and upb.crypto.math library to implement an example scheme, the Elgamal encryption scheme [Elg85].
+Compared to the other tutorials, we also aim to showcase a possible class structure that could be used as well as introduce the library'sy intermediate serialization framework to you along the way.

-First, lets review how it works:
+First, lets review how ElGamal encryption works:

 Let \\(G\\) be a cyclic group of prime order \\(q\\).